codefresh-io/docs.codefresh.io/_docs/assets/value-proposition.md

-Unveiling the value proposition of Codefresh GitOps
+## Unveiling the value proposition of Codefresh GitOps

-top-dpwn from the top
+Discover how Codefresh's GitOps offering revolutionizes application development and deployment with streamlined operations and unified visibility.

+Let us take you through the key features and benefits....

 ## GitOps Apps dashboard: Command center for application management

-As a one-stop shop for Argo CD and Argo Rollouts, the GitOps Apps dashboard is where you create and manage Argo CD applications.
+As a one-stop shop for Argo CD and Argo Rollouts, the GitOps Apps dashboard is where you create, monitor, and manage Argo CD applications.
 The GitOps Apps dashboard tackles the challenge of keeping track of your applications and their deployments, whatever the frequency and scale, across all clusters in your enterprise.

 DevOps engineers get a consolidated bird's-eye view of the applications under their care.
 Flexible view formats, a wide range of filters, progressive delivery views, and enriched CI and CD information, provide full traceability and visibility of deployments.